jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-1/index.md

 Probably the most significant change though is the `priority`.
 Remember that the priority number indicates the ordering of tasks to be invoked?
 Our patching task had a priority of `10`, whereby our healthcheck task is `20`.
 This means the patch task will be invoked _before_ the healthcheck one.

 > I could have set the priority of the patching and healthcheck tasks to `1` and `2` respectively to achieve the same thing.
+>
-However, giving some distance between them means you can programatically add new tasks before/after each other.
-Want a post-patch, pre-healthcheck task?
+> However, giving some distance between them means you can programatically add new tasks before/after each other.
+>
+> Want a post-patch, pre-healthcheck task?
 Create a new task with priority `15`!

-#### IAM role for maintenance window
+### IAM role for maintenance window

 We've been referencing `aws_iam_role.patch_mw_role.arn` as our task `service_role_arn`.
-You can view the code for it here (TODO add link) - but let's run through them quickly.
+You can view the code for it [here](https://github.com/jdheyburn/terraform-examples/blob/main/aws-ssm-automation-1-barebones/maintenance_window_iam.tf) - but let's run through them quickly.

-All we're doing is creating an IAM role, allowing the EC2 and SSM AWS services to assume said role, and applying the pre-defined AWS policy [AmazonSSMMaintenanceWindowRole](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/service-role/AmazonSSMMaintenanceWindowRole) to that role - enabling it to execute commands and more on the instances.
+All we're doing is creating an IAM role, allowing the EC2 and SSM AWS services to assume said role, and applying the predefined AWS policy [AmazonSSMMaintenanceWindowRole](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/service-role/AmazonSSMMaintenanceWindowRole) to that role.
+This policy gives some basic permissions to the role which allow it to execute commands and more on the instances.

 ```hcl
 data "aws_iam_policy_document" "patch_mw_role_assume" {